bmuschko/ckad-crash-course/exercises/05-ephemeral-volume/instructions.md

 </p>
 </details>

+> [!NOTE]
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a Pod with Volume of Type emptydir"](https://learning.oreilly.com/scenarios/creating-a-pod/9781098163907/).

 In this exercise, you will create a Pod that runs the web server [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/).
 Nginx requires certains directory paths to be writable.
 We'll mount ephemeral Volumes to make those paths available to container.

 1. Create a Pod named `nginx` in the namespace `h92`.
 Its container should run the container image `nginx:1.21.6`.